HaiderPhys21/InvariantMass/README.md

-# Predicting Invariant Mass of Dielectron Events Using Deep Learning
+# Predicting Invariant Mass of Dielectron Events Using Deep Learning: A Comparative Study of DNN and CNN Approaches

 This project presents a comparative study of using Deep Neural Networks (DNNs) and Convolutional Neural Networks (CNNs) to predict the invariant mass (M) of dielectron events in high-energy physics.